 Habitat and Ecology

-Deforestation caused by logging, and the associated sedimentation of streams, are probably the principal threats to this species.
+This species is occurs in three well-protected and well-managed national parks on Borneo.
+Outside of these protected areas, deforestation caused by logging, and the associated sedimentation of streams, are probably the principal threats to this species.

 We follow Matsui et al. (2007) in removing this species from the synonymy of S. tuberilinguis.

 IUCN SSC Amphibian Specialist Group 2018.
 Staurois parvus.
 The IUCN Red List of Threatened Species 2018: e.T135759A97518102. http://dx.doi.org/10.2305/IUCN.UK.2018-1.RLTS.T135759A97518102.en .Downloaded on 21 January 2019